raspberrypilearning/python-bytes-gross-groceries/en/step_2.md

 <h2 class="c-project-heading--task">Ask a question</h2>
 --- task ---
-Make your character ask how spicy the food is.
+Make your character ask how spicy the food is using `.upper()` to format the speaker name like a script.
 --- /task ---

 <h2 class="c-project-heading--explainer">Is it too spicy?</h2>

-Use the `.upper()` method to make your character shout for dramatic effect!
+In scripts and plays, the speaker’s name is usually written in **capital letters**.
+We can do this in Python using `.upper()` on a string.

+For example, `name.upper()` will change `'Zorp'` to `'ZORP'`.

+Let’s use that to format your character’s line in the script!

 <div class="c-project-code">
 --- code ---